Travelbacon/MMM-TomTomTrafficIncidents/README.md

 # Configuring the Module
 To use this module, add the follwing configuration to your `config/config.js` file.
-In this examle I've choosen Vancouver BC.
+In this examle I've chosen Vancouver BC.
 ````javascript
 	modules: [
 		{